-Access Group and its predecessor, LSAS, have provided for the Access Group Loan Program by entering into contracts with a series of lenders, guarantee agencies and loan servicers.
+Access Group and its predecessor, LSAS, have provided for the Access Group Loan Program by entering into contracts with a series of lenders, guarantee agencies, and loan servicers.
 Under these contracts, the lenders agreed to make or finance the loans to eligible borrowers on the terms offered by the program from time to time.
 Initially, these contracts did not provide for Access Group to originate or purchase the loans, but provided for the lenders to pay Access Group marketing fees in connection with its administration of the program.
-Beginning with academic year 1998-1999, Access Group's contracts for the program have provided for Access Group to originate or purchase the loans, as described below.

-For academic years 1998-1999 and 1999-2000, Access Group contracted with National City Bank, a national banking association with its headquarters located in Cleveland, Ohio, for the bank to originate FFELP Loans and Private Loans under the Access Group Loan Program and sell the loans to Access Group or its affiliates.
+Beginning with academic year 1998-1999, Access Group's contracts for the program have provided for Access Group to originate or purchase the loans.
+Access Group initially contracted with National City Bank, a national banking association with its headquarters located in Cleveland, Ohio, for the bank to originate FFELP Loans and Private Loans under the Access Group Loan Program and sell the loans to Access Group or its affiliates.
 For academic years 2000-2001 and thereafter, Access Group has, either directly or through a limited liability company affiliate, borrowed funds to originate FFELP Loans under the Access Group Loan Program.
-Access Group has continued to contract with National City Bank for the origination and purchase of Private Loans.
-Private Loans are not covered by the FFEL Program and will not be financed under the Indenture.